• Skip to primary navigation

 How do you pronounce toum?

 "Toom".
-Basically the same way you pronounce "Toon", but with an 'm' at the end.
+Basically the same way you pronounce "toon", but with an 'm' at the end.

 Is toum the same as aioli?